-The following discussion and analysis for the second quarter results should be read in conjunction with the unaudited Consolidated Financial Statements included in this report, and the Management Discussion and Analysis filed in March of 2006 together with the Annual Report for the year ended December 31, 2005.
-This interim report is intended to provide the reader with a review of the factors that affected the Company's performance during the six month period ending June, 2006 and those factors reasonably expected to impact on future operations and results.
+The following discussion and analysis for the first quarter results should be read in conjunction with the unaudited Consolidated Financial Statements included in this report, and the Management Discussion and Analysis filed in March of 2007 together with the Annual Report for the year ended December 31, 2006.
+This interim report is intended to provide the reader with a review of the factors that affected the Company's performance during the three month period ending March 31, 2007 and those factors reasonably expected to impact on future operations and results.
 The unaudited Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles applicable in Canada.
-The Company's functional and reporting currency was changed to United States dollars and all amounts stated are in United States dollar unless otherwise noted.
-On August 18, 2005 the board of directors of the Company decided that it was in the best interests of the Company to change its financial year end from March 31 to December 31 effective December 31, 2005.
-The change in financial year to December 31, 2005 was a transitional period and had a nine month reporting period.
-This management's discussion and analysis has been prepared as at August 14, 2006.
+This management's discussion and analysis has been prepared as at May 24, 2007.